The aim and principles of risk management

 Supplier and sub-contractor risk

-Wärtsilä’s supply management is integrated within the business lines, the goal being to secure quality, lead times, and costs according to business specific requirements.
-In order to ensure coordinated interfaces and synergies for the cross-divisional supplier base, a category management structure has been put in place.
+Wärtsilä’s supply management is integrated within the business lines.
+The aim is to work in partnership with the supplier base to create value for Wärtsilä’s customers by ensuring quality, on-time delivery and the lowest total cost.
+In order to ensure coordinated interfaces and synergies for the cross-divisional supplier base, a category management structure has been in place since 2007.
 Indirect Purchasing remains a centralised function responsible for managing strategic sourcing activities for indirect materials and services in all businesses and support functions.

 Wärtsilä has developed its supply related activities by creating close collaboration and long-term relationships with its main suppliers.
 This cooperation creates a common view towards values and goals, which in turn supports the management of Wärtsilä’s strategic risks.
 To further mitigate supplier and sub-contractor risks, a comprehensive follow-up of suppliers’ credit worthiness has been established.
 Supplier related risks for key components are mitigated by establishing dual- or multi-sourcing.